mrwingkong/portix-linux/04-biometrics.md

 ---

-## 4. Enable fingerprint for login / sudo / polkit
+## 4. Enable fingerprint for login and sudo

 ### Login